rasundsbak/rtd-tutorial/docs/source/09_parameters.rst

 Further reading
 --------------
 When it comes to creaticity, Where does the machine take its suggestions from?
-In order to understand, it can help to take a look at this three dimensional presentation of a model `Project Tensorflow <https://projector.tensorflow.org/>`_
+In order to understand, it can help studying at this three dimensional presentation of a model `Project Tensorflow <https://projector.tensorflow.org/>`_

 Num_beams is related to `beam search <https://en.wikipedia.org/wiki/Beam_search>`_,